The Estelle Jones School of Dance

 Miss Cathy follows in the footsteps of her mother (Miss Estelle).
 She became a teacher's assistant at a young age, calling the dance studio her second home.
 Pursuing her love of teaching, Miss Cathy attended Central Connecticut State University and received a B.S. degree in Education, becoming dually certified in Special Education and Elementary Education.
-She has been employed with the Plymouth Board of Education for twenty-nine years.
-Miss Cathy has taught Special Education for eight years, first grade for one year, and has been teaching second grade for the past twenty years.
+She has been employed with the Plymouth Board of Education for thirty one years.
+Miss Cathy has taught Special Education for eight years, first grade for one year, and has been teaching second grade for the past twenty two years.
 Miss Cathy is a memeber of Dance Masters of America, Inc., and the Dance Teachers' Club of Connecticut, (Chapter #18), of D.M.A.
 She is an active member of the organization, and through D.M.A., is certified by test to teach dance.
 Miss Cathy also keeps up her studies at monthly master classes, at conventions, workshops and at various dance studios in New York City.
 She has taught for the Arts in Action Camp in Avon, and has taught Greek Folk dancing to children of various ages at the Saint George Greek Orthodox Cathedral.
 Miss Cathy's inspiration comes from watching her students excel in every endeavor they pursue.